Death of Wolfgang Amadeus Mozart: Traditional narrative

-Mozart scholarship long followed the accounts of early biographers, which proceeded in large part from the recorded memories of his widow Constanze and her sister Sophie Weber as they were recorded in the biographies by Franz Niemetschek and Georg Nikolaus von Nissen.
+Mozart scholarship long followed the accounts of early biographers, which proceeded in large part from the recorded memories of his widow Constanze and her sister Sophie Weber as they were recorded in the biographies by Franz Xaver Niemetschek and Georg Nikolaus von Nissen.
 For instance, the important biography by Hermann Abert largely follows this account.
 The following is a summary of this view.

 When in August 1791 Mozart arrived in Prague to supervise the performance of his new opera La clemenza di Tito (K. 621), he was "already very ill".
 During this visit, Niemetschek wrote, "he was pale and expression was sad, although his good humour was often shown in merry jest with his friends."
 Following his return to Vienna (mid September 1791), Mozart's condition gradually worsened.
 For a while, he was still able to work and completed his Clarinet Concerto (K. 622), worked toward the completion of his Requiem (K. 626), and conducted the premiere performance of The Magic Flute (K. 620) on 30 September.
 Still, he became increasingly alarmed and despondent about his health.
 An anecdote from Constanze is related by Niemetschek:

 On his return to Vienna, his indisposition increased visibly and made him gloomily depressed.
 His wife was truly distressed over this.
 One day when she was driving in the Prater with him, to give him a little distraction and amusement, and they were sitting by themselves, Mozart began to speak of death, and declared that he was writing the Requiem for himself.
 Tears came to the eyes of the sensitive man: "I feel definitely", he continued, "that I will not last much longer; I am sure I have been poisoned.
 I cannot rid myself of this idea."

-Constanze attempted to cheer her husband by persuading him to give up work on the Requiem for a while, encouraging him instead to complete the Freimaurerkantate (K. 623), composed to celebrate the opening of a new Masonic temple for Mozart's own lodge.
+Constanze attempted to cheer her husband by persuading him to give up work on the Requiem for a while, encouraging him instead to complete the Kleine Freimaurer-Kantate (K. 623), composed to celebrate the opening of a new Masonic temple for Mozart's own lodge.
 The strategy worked for a time – the cantata was completed and successfully premiered on 18 November.
 He told Constanze he felt "elated" over the premiere.
 Mozart is reported to have stated, "Yes I see I was ill to have had such an absurd idea of having taken poison, give me back the Requiem and I will go on with it."

 However, Mozart's worst symptoms of illness soon returned, together with the strong feeling that he was being poisoned.
-He became bedridden on 20 November, suffering from swelling, pain and vomiting.
+He became bedridden on 20 November, suffering from swelling, pain, and vomiting.

-From this point on, scholars all agree that Mozart was indeed very ill.
+From this point on, scholars agree that Mozart was indeed very ill.
 He died about two weeks later, at his home in Vienna, on 5 December, at 12:55 am.